What we can learn from starship Enterprise

 A short time later we experience the same thing: The monitors go crazy, the spaceship jerks and makes sounds, the drive now has a problem that others can recognise.
 Usually another unexpected threat is added, the inhabitants of the orbiting planet become more than just unfriendly, or in the middle of space an unknown and threatening, often “energetic being” appears – in uncertainty research, by the way, we call this “second-order uncertainty”, a typical phenomenon that leads to the final loss of control.
 On board, there is now a yellow alarm, shortly after which a red alarm is sounded.
 The non-functioning engine, which has now been completely switched off and refuses to start again, becomes a danger.
 Escape is no longer possible.
 Control of the situation and the system is lost.

 At this moment Scotty’s big hour arrives, he devotes himself from now on – and purely exclusively – to solving the problem.
 He does this rather intuitively.
-He does not make a plan, but gradually – triggered by spontaneous ideas – approaches the source of the problem.
+He doesn’t make a plan, but rather approaches the source of the problem in an exploratory way – triggered by spontaneous ideas.
 He crawls through tubes, uses apparently completely inadequate or unsuitable tools, talks to the drive.
 We viewers do not know whether he is actually thinking or “only” acting.
 And yet we and the crew on board somehow have the confidence that he will succeed again and again.
 After countless, seemingly wrong turns, which are not, because he is learning in unknown territory, he finds a solution – just in time.
 The propulsion system is working again, although mostly still quite fragile, as Scotty tells us and the crew, and the Enterprise frees itself from the awkward situation.
 Of course, everyone on board has helped, and in their area of responsibility, they have all contributed to a good outcome.

 And now we are going to relax for the time being: We see Scotty with a good glass of whiskey, often accompanied by McCoy and Kirk and a somewhat irritated Spock.
 Everyone knows the next unexpected event will come, but as the experience has grown, everyone will be a little better prepared.